 As they supervise doctoral research, faculty mentors familiarize their advisees with the norms of the profession and train them to shape their findings for presentation in an international frame.
 Every other fall, students independently conceive and organize the French Graduate Conference.
 Themes of recent conferences include “Effects and Affects of the ‘In-Between’” (2017), “Authority and Authorship” (2015), “Entre amis et ennemis” (2013), “Normes et formes” (2011), and “Littérature et animalité” (2010).

-Graduate students in French engage in classroom teaching at all levels, working through a core language sequence under the guidance of French Language Program faculty.
-This teaching apprenticeship includes training in innovative classroom techniques through various workshops.
-Advanced students are eligible to offer upper-level undergraduate courses on a research topic of their own choosing, through the Dean’s Teaching Fellowship (DTF) program.
-Our graduates are thus uniquely equipped to fill a variety of teaching duties in an academic environment where the focus lies firmly on the interdependence of language, literature, and culture.
+Graduate students in French engage in undergraduate classroom teaching at all levels, working through a core language sequence under the guidance of French Language Program faculty.
+This teaching apprenticeship includes training in innovative pedagogical techniques.
+Advanced students are eligible to propose upper-level courses on a topic of their choosing, through the competitive Dean’s Teaching Fellowship (DTF).
+Program graduates are thus uniquely equipped to fill a variety of teaching duties in an academic environment where the focus lies firmly on the interdependence of language, literature, and culture.

 The success of the Hopkins model, which stresses faculty mentoring at all levels—research, preparedness for the profession, and teaching— is reflected in the high number of fellowships, awards, and post-doctoral or faculty positions won by our graduates.
-Since 2000, tenure-track and tenured positions in French have been awarded to our graduates at the University of Basel; the University of California, Davis, and University of California, Irvine; the University of Colorado, Boulder; Dickinson College; Duquesne University; Emory University; Harvard University; Indiana University, Bloomington; Princeton; Reed College, SUNY, and Swarthmore College.
+Since 2000, tenure-track and tenured positions in French have been awarded to our graduates at the University of Basel; the University of California, Davis; the University of California, Irvine; the University of Colorado, Boulder; Dickinson College; Duquesne University; Emory University; Harvard University; Indiana University, Bloomington; Princeton University; Reed College; Southern Indiana University; SUNY; and Swarthmore College.